Atohor/fifa-21-data-cleaning-task-Pidgin-Version/README.md

 This column “contract “ scatter leg anyhow yafu-yafu, so I come call on e brothers “joined “ and “ loan end date “ make them help me run am well.

 When I click filter ontop the contract column , I see say some kind players when dey on loan , na the same details dem get for the “loan end date “ column .
-Then for players when be free , dem nor get loan end date , them nor get club , them nor get wage , dem nor get value , dem nor get release clause everything zero .
-So, I come replace all these free guys with null for my contract column and when I one visualise I gats drop them kpatakpata from the data cause dem useless for analysis
+Then for players when be free , dem nor get loan end date , them nor get club , them nor get wage , dem nor get value , dem nor get release clause, everything zero .
+So, I come replace all these free guys with null for my contract column and when I one visualise I gats drop them kpatakpata from the data cause dem useless for analysis .

 Sha after I don clean , separate, and do somekind join join I come end up with only 2 columns “contract start and contract end “ when go show the year the player contract take start and the year e end